rezaamini-ir/easypanel/docs/component-structure.md

 #### Laze Mode for Searching

-If you want to use lazy mode for your searching strategy, to decrease pressure on your server you can change the `lazy_mode` key on your config file in `config/easy_panel.php` directory:
+If you want to use lazy mode for your searching strategy, to decrease pressure on your server you can change the `lazy_mode` key on your config file in the `config/easy_panel.php` directory:
 ```php

 return [